mahi1038/Student_Performance_Predictor/README.md

 2. Create an active virtual environment

 3. run on terminal 'python app.py'

-   The app will run on http://localhost:5000
+   The app will run on local host

 This project was developed as part of a learning exercise with the help of a tutorial.
 It focuses on building a well-structured ML pipeline and integrating it with a simple web interface.